oharaandrew314/mock-aws-java-sdk/README.md

 ## Requirements

-Java 8 and above
+- java 8 and above

-None of the AWS SDKs are provided by this package.
+- aws-java-sdk-\<service\> of your choice as they are not provided by this package; versions `1.11.300` and above
-You must separately install each SDK you want to use; versions `1.11.300` and above are supported.

 ## Gotchas

-- content-type cannot be inferred in file uploads on osx-java8 due to a [half-hearted JVM implementation](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=7133484)
+- content-type cannot be inferred in file uploads on osx-java8 due to a [jvm bug](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=7133484)

 ## Install